Hawaii Candidates for Governor

 Hawaii Governor Candidates

-Summary information about each of the candidates for governor of Hawaii.
+Summary information about the governor of Hawaii.
+Also see below information about candidates for congress.

 History of Hawaii.
-Information that every Candidate for Governor of Hawaii Should Know.
+Information that every Candidate for Governor or Congress of Hawaii Should Know.

 Jan 29, 1891: